johancberg/Bloggy/README.md

 ### Support

-The backend is currently being run by Heroku while the frontend is being deployed by Netlify.
+The backend is currently being run by Render while the frontend is being deployed by Netlify.